 Description: Students will increase and maintain their body development through core strength, resistance and endurance training, along with body sculpting techniques.
 Personal fitness plans will be developed and incorporated based on personal health and fitness.
 Emphasis is placed on safety, core strength and major and minor muscle groups.
-KIN-A81, A89A, A89B, and A89C are courses related in content and are limited in enrollment according to Title 5, section 55040.
+KIN-A89A, A89B, and A89C are courses related in content and are limited in enrollment according to Title 5, section 55040.
 For further information see section VIII regarding course repetition.
 54 hours laboratory.
-(Letter grade or Pass/No Pass option)
+(Letter grade only)